numinc/logzi-php-sdk/README.md

-# billzon-php-sdk
+# logzi-php-sdk

-billzon-php-sdk is a PHP library for [billzon ERP](https://www.billzon.com/).
+logzi-php-sdk is a PHP library for [logzi ERP](https://www.logzi.com/).

 ## Usage